 - Influence of exposing hair to heavy metal particles and much more

 There is no doubt that the environment has a tremendous impact on our health, and as a result, our beauty.
 But have you even thought that our hair’s biggest enemy is not the pollution or poor nutrition?
-Would you ever think that the most damage is done with your own hands with the help of your favorite shampoo?
+And that the most damage is done with your own hands with the help of your favorite shampoo?

 Of course, the main task of any shampoo is to clean and strengthen the hair.
 However, in many cases it achieves quite the opposite.
 On average, a person uses over 3 liters of shampoo per year without knowing that aside from all those herbal supplements and oils, our bodies also consume big doses of sulfates and parabens.
 Can it be harmful for your hair or your health in general?
 Is it dangerous?
 And if so, how and should it discourage you from buying another bottle of your favorite shampoo?